adlynadika/OSProject/README.md

 The output /root/helloNice.txt can be broken down as follows:
 /root/helloNice.txt: This is the path to the file.
 Therefore, based on the provided information:
-User: root
+<br>User: root
-Group: root
+<br>Group: root
-The file helloNice.txt is owned by the root user and belongs to the root group within the Docker container.
+<br>The file helloNice.txt is owned by the root user and belongs to the root group within the Docker container.

 2. Can you change the permission of the files to user codespace.
-You will need this to be able to commit and get points for this question. ***(2 mark)***
+You will need this to be able to commit and get points for this question. <br>***(2 mark)***
 ```bash
 //use sudo and chown
 sudo chown -R codespace:codespace myroot